ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/docs/01_sessions/05_noise/pgs_tutorial_01_noise/pgs_tutorial_01_noise.md

 ## Tutorial 01 - Noise Tutorial

-This tutorial shows how to create a animated material, which can later be applied to any mesh.
+This tutorial shows how to create an animated material, which can later be applied to any mesh.
 We will also create a Niagara system and additionally use some post-processing to make the effect even more interesting.

 ![trianglenoise](img/trianglenoise.gif)

-This tutorial is by Sylvia Rybak, with some modification by Lena.
+This tutorial is by Sylvia Rybak, with some modifications by Lena.
 The tutorial is based off of [CGHow's Layered Noise Tutorial](https://www.youtube.com/watch?v=Hb9Fl1WU5K8&t=72s).

 ### Creating A Noise Based Material